 Meet the Team

-Ross has worked as a communications director in the United States Congress, the Office of the Attorney General in the Wisconsin Department of Justice and the Wisconsin State Legislature.
-Ross was research director for America Coming Together and research director the Democratic Party of Wisconsin.
+Scot Ross has served as a communications director at various levels of state and federal government and on a variety of political campaigns.
 He also unsuccessfully challenged a 30-year incumbent Democrat for WI Secretary of State in 2006 and, consequently, now strongly believes in term limits.

 Among his favorite moments at work: When Stephen Colbert made fun of Scott Walker for nine minutes based on the “Thanks again and Molotov” letter that One Wisconsin Now uncovered.